SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulate.md

 Only       one       experimental       setup       is       available (tag=`"urn:snemo:demonstrator:setup:1.0"`).
-It   consists   in   the description of the SuperNEMO  demonstrator detector through a geometry model identified with the `"urn:snemo:demonstrator:geometry:4.0"` tag.
+It   consists   in   the description of the SuperNEMO  demonstrator detector through a geometry model identified with the `"urn:snemo:demonstrator:geometry:4.0"` tag as shown above in the dependency table.

-In  the future,  additional experimental  setups will  be implemented, including not only the geometry model  but also the description of the electronics (at least the part of it needed for the offline software).
+In  the future,  additional experimental  setups will  be implemented, including not only the geometry model  but also the description of the electronics (at least  the part of it which is  needed for the offline software, digitization...).

 As of  version 4.0 of  the geometry  model and its  associated variant system, the  experimental setup includes  two flavours of  the general layout of the detector:
-- `Basic`  :  realistic  model   of  the  full  demonstrator  detector (*French* and *Italian* sides, source frame, external shielding)
+- `Basic`  :  realistic  model   of  the  full  demonstrator  detector (*French*  and  *Italian*  sides,   source  frame  with  calibration sources, external shielding)
-- `HalfCommissioning` : realistic model of  the detector with only one calorimeter  wall  assemblied with  one  tracker  submodule and  no source frame (only *French* side, end 2016-begin 2017 context).
+- `HalfCommissioning` : realistic model of  the detector with only one calorimeter wall assemblied with one tracker submodule and no source frame (only  *French* side,  like in the  context of  end 2016-begin 2017).

 Each of these layouts publish additional options.